Dylan-BROAD/MasterMind/README.md

 - I want to be congratulated for winning the game.
 - If I am unable to guess correctly in the allocated amount of guesses, the computer code should be shown to me.
 - I want to be told I did not win.
-- The option to play again should be available.
-- A scoreboard should also be displayed showing “player vs computer” displaying relevant scoring.

 Pseudocode: